imapp-pl/gas-cost-estimator/docs/report_stage_i.md

   - it is modeled to explain the variation in computational cost coming from different circumstances and/or parameters,
   - it is adequate for various implementations and environments _OR_,
   - it can be clearly stated, when no such value exists because of differences in implementations,
-  - ideally, it should be possible to validate the estimated gas costs with at least one another method,
   - it should have the measurement overhead and noise under control and "fair" for all OPCODEs.

 ### Program generation